aterribili/today/README.md

-;3 remove all fruits that have red as their color
+;3 Remove all fruits that have red as their color
 ; Desired output
 ; => [{:name "banana", :color "yellow"}
 ;     {:name "pineapple", :color "brown"}